mugendi/facitars/readme.md

 Lightweight avatar generator for the browser and server (NodeJs) that creates colorful and gender neutral avatars and also conveniently returns the avatars primary color too!

-Facitars was built after I tried dozens of others and couldn't find one that provided support for all of the following:
+**Facitars** was built after I tried dozens of others and couldn't find one that provided support for all of the following:

-1. Creating lightweight (no complex curves and paths) SVG avatars with the help of [SVG.js](https://svgjs.dev/) **Note:** If [SVG.js](https://svgjs.dev/) is not installed, it automatically loads it to dom.
+1. Creating lightweight (no complex curves and paths) SVG avatars with the help of [SVG.js](https://svgjs.dev/).
+The minified javascript file is only 16.9 KBs of awesomeness!

 2. Generating and Returning a unique (seed generated) color for each avatar.
 This is useful for applications where you wish to color code certain parts of your UI based on a users ID/email or whatever your seed value may be.

 3. Most importantly, this project is generates SVG avatars both in the browser and on the server in a consistent manner.
 To do so, it relies on [JSDOM](https://www.npmjs.com/package/jsdom) and [SVG.js](https://svgjs.dev/) while avoiding SVG operations that would produce inconsistent SVGs on browser and server.
 This means that [facitars](https://github.com/mugendi/facitars) goes beyond other avatar generators out there!

 ## Generating Facitars on the Browser